Fixed vs variable

 Most people choose their fixed rate term based on what they believe the future of interest rates will be, and when they expect their circumstances or needs may change, so that they may need to refinance their loan, make a large payment off the loan or sell their property.

-You should assess your own future personal needs before you fix your interest rate.
+You should assess your own future personal needs before you decide on fixed vs variable.

 Should you rate lock your loan?